Detailed course offerings (Time Schedule) are available for

 Introduces how basic sciences impact the practice of medicine, using patient case histories to introduce key areas of clinical research and investigative medicine.
 Topics include cancer biology; drug development; gene- and cell-based therapeutics; inflammation and host response; vascular disease; and obesity and weight regulation.
-Prerequisite: graduate standing.
 Offered: jointly with CONJ 514; W.

 MyPlan Course Details: MOLMED 514 (student access only)

 MOLMED 540 Medicine in Action (1.5, max.
 5) Liles

 Examines how medical decisions are made and carried out, based on individual cases.
 Focuses on recent technologies that have contributed to diagnosis and treatment and how improvements in these technologies or development of novel technologies might improve diagnosis and treatment.
 Offered: AWSp.